khanlab/cvpl_tools/_sources/GettingStarted/setting_up_the_script.rst.txt

     client.close()  # here resources are freed up viewer.show(block=True)  # threads are now available to fetch data to show image

-This does mean any dask loading will not use the cluster, but usually things will work.
-See this `SO post <https://stackoverflow.com/questions/71470336/using-dask-without-client-client>`_ for explanations
+This does mean any Napari will not use the cluster if images are added as dask arrays, though Dask arrays are processed multithreaded by default without the need of a cluster.

 Dask Logging Setup
 ******************